About Us

 Sheresa Elliot is a licensed clinical social worker, mental health advocate and confidence coach.
 Elliot hosts the long-form solutions journalism podcast ‘Shoresides’, created by and for Carteret County, North Carolina.

-Nick Szuberla is the executive director of Narrative Arts and a veteran southern media artist, organizer, and narrative strategist.
+Nick Szuberla is the development director of Shoresides and a veteran southern media artist, organizer, and narrative strategist.
 He cut his teeth as a media producer and organizer working for civil rights at the Highlander Research and Education Center.
 Later, he worked at the rural media arts center Appalshop from 1998-2011 before launching Narrative Arts.
-He is the publisher of Shoresides.

 You can mail inquiries, donations (make to Narrative Arts with Shoresides in subject line), or pitches to Shoresides, PO Box 448, Wilmington, NC 28402, or email us at info@shoresides.org.
 Learn more about Narrative Arts.